Kaupapa Māori Research

 Recommended Reading

 Cram, F. (2017).
-Kaupapa Māori health research.
+Kaupapa Māori Health Research.
 In P. Liamputtong (Ed.), Handbook of research methods in health and social sciences.
 Singapore: Springer.

 Smith, L. T. (2005).
 On tricky ground - Researching the native in the age of uncertainty.
 In N. K. Denzin, & Y. S. Lincoln (Eds.), The Sage handbook of qualitative research (pp. 1-12).
 Thousand Oaks, California.